isomerpages/mindef-ndp2022/_about/theme-song.md

 Still more stories yet untold<br>

 And I’m grateful still for the sun that shines<br>
-Spirit, Heart and Mind so clear<br>
+Spirit, heart and mind so clear<br>
 And I’m finding ways doing all I can<br>
 To be bigger than my fears<br>